Intensive, consultation-based résumé writing:

 The Final Package

-Every digital format you’ll need, so you won’t have to interrupt an application or an interview to think about résumé formats.
+Every digital format you’ll need, so you won’t have to interrupt an on-line application or a phone interview to think about résumé formats.

 • MS Word, the standard for visually-formatted résumés to be read by humans.

-• Plain-text.
-A specially formatted, ATS-optimized, plain-text résumé is what you should use when pasting text into the Web forms that are increasingly used by employers for jobs at all levels.
+• Plain-text (ASCII).
+Specially formatted for pasting into the on-line application forms that are increasingly used for jobs at all levels.

 read the details